FarronF/limerick-council-meetings/meetings/2025/01/15-Monthly Meeting of the Municipal District of Newcastle West/Agenda - Meeting of the Municipal District of Newcastle West - 15th January 2025.md

 I will move at the next Meeting that the Council expedite the Flood Relief Scheme in Athea particularly

-after recent floods nearly causing flooding in the village.--- 3
+after recent floods nearly causing flooding in the village.
+---
+3

 **13.**